abcarroll/abcarroll/README.md

 **I am A.B.
 Carroll III.**

-I have been a professional software engineer since before I was 18, completing my first contract gig at age 16 over XX years ago.
+I have been a professional software engineer since before I was 18, completing my first contract gig at age 16, some 20+ years ago.
 Our family received its first computer, a 66MHz DX2, in 1995, and connected to the internet for the first time in 1997.
 I wrote my first HTML webpage at age 8 and began working with languages such as C, Perl, and eventually PHP in my early teens.
 At the same time, I delved into Linux and BSD-based operating systems, laying the foundation for a lifelong passion for open source, POSIX, and technology.

 Today, in my mid 30's, I am proficient in a wide range of programming languages and environments.
 I am particularly skilled in PHP, Python, JavaScript, the C Language, and Linux/BSD operations.
 In addition to my technical expertise, I excel in project management, software architecture, ensuring that development and operations align with business goals while maintaining high-quality standards.